-Consistent with the Laboratory’s missions, commitments and policies, the purpose of this Code is to set forth the Laboratory’s expectations for the professional conduct of participants enrolled in the Laboratory's advanced courses program, including instructors, lecturers, assistants, trainees, vendors and aides.
-This Code is intended to be consistent with the policies the Laboratory has in place governing conduct by its own faculty, trainees, students and employees.
+Consistent with the Laboratory's missions, commitments and policies, the purpose of this Code is to set forth expectations for the professional conduct of all individuals participating in the Laboratory's advanced courses program including instructors, lecturers, assistants, trainees, vendors and aides.
+This Code is consistent with the Laboratory’s internal policies governing conduct by its own faculty, trainees, students and employees.

 By attending any part of a CSHL course, participants agree to:

-- Treat fellow participants and Cold Spring Harbor staff with respect, civility and fairness, and without bias based on race, color, religion, sex, national origin, citizenship status, sexual orientation, gender identity or expression, age, disability, marital status, veteran status, genetic information, or any other criteria prohibited under applicable federal, state or local law.
+- Treat fellow course participants and CSHL staff with respect, civility and fairness, without bias based on sex, gender, gender identity or expression, sexual orientation, race, ethnicity, color, religion, nationality or national origin, citizenship status, disability status, veteran status, marital or partnership status, age, genetic information, or any other criteria prohibited under applicable federal, state or local law.

 - Use all CSHL facilities, equipment, computers, supplies and resources responsibly and appropriately, as you would at your home institution.

 - Abide by the CSHL Course Alcohol Policy (see below).